cfe-lab/CFEIntact/docs/workflow.md

 ### BLAST Analysis

-CFEIntact calls the NCBI's `blastn` program to obtain alignment data that is region-based, as opposed to the global alignment provided by `mafft`.
+CFEIntact calls the NCBI's `blastn` program to obtain alignment data that is region-based.

 The subtype of the sequence is determined at this point as well - BLAST tries to align the sequence to every reference subtype sequence specified via the `--subtype` CLI option.